cfreer/PerfectTeam/reports/weekly_status_report_3.md

 through it appropriately and effectively.
 However, Juan will be giving me this information shortly, so I don't think this block will last past the end of this week.

 #### Plans and Goals
-- Finish search bar component
+- Finish search bar component.
-- continue progress on the games page for a static mock up.
+- Continue progress on the games page for a static mock up.

 ### 2. Amanda
 #### Goals From Last Week